 We will pause the meeting as often as is needed, for example if you want to take a break or have a private conversation with the person attending with you.
-Once the discussions have finished, the meeting will paused for the Chair to make a decision about the way forward.
-At this time, you may be asked leave the meeting to allow for the Chair to make the decision, before this is shared with you.
+Once the discussions have finished, the meeting will be paused for the Chair to make a decision about the way forward.
+At this time, you may be asked to leave the meeting to allow for the Chair to make the decision, before this is shared with you.

-If you are unable to attend the meeting, please notify the organiser as soon as possible.
+If you are unable to attend the meeting, please notify the organiser at least 24 hours prior to the meeting .
 Failure to attend the meeting without prior notification of your non-attendance, may result in the meeting proceeding without you in attendance.
 If this happens you will be notified of the discussion and outcome of the meeting in writing within 10-working-days.